Riya-arora11/WhatsApp-Driven-Google-Drive-Assistant/README.md

 ### 6 .
 Link Twilio ↔️ n8n
 Copy the **Production URL** shown under *Webhook1* node → set it as the **WHEN A MESSAGE COMES IN** URL in Twilio Sandbox settings.
+## Make sure to replace the placeholder Twilio SID (ACXXXXXXXXXXXXXXXXXXXXXXXXXXXX) with your actual SID.
+The workflow fails to receive messages otherwise.
 Done!
 Send e.g. `list Notes` to your Sandbox chat.

 ## 🛠️ Repo layout